 As stated in the Disclaimer to the Lostislandic constitution, the Federal Republic of Lostisland is an “unofficial international membership organization”, meaning that it’s a voluntary gathering not legally incorporated under any jurisdiction.
 Despite that, Lostisland did sign in the past a number of treaties, such as the treaty with the World Humanity Commission, signed in January 2015.
 Lostisland is also registered in the Integrated Civil Society Organizations System of the United Nations Department of Economic and Social Affairs (ECOSOC).

-Yes, for doing so please proceed to the Citizenship Application Form.
+Any individual except citizens and permanent residents of the Islamic Republic of Pakistan.
+To apply for citizenship please proceed to the Citizenship Application Form.
 Please be informed, however, that the Lostislandic citizenship doesn’t replace that of a UN member state and may not be used for obtaining travel documents.

 No. Lostisland is a free association rather than a place where to live, we don’t grant residence permits, accept refugees, etc. Please do not apply for Lostislandic citizenship if your motivation is to move to another country.

 That said, in July 2012 Captain Martin Legof, the Minister of Transport of Lostisland, arranged a vessel expedition to Hunter Island for the purpose of planting a Lostislandic flag on its soil.
 The possibility of arranging another expedition, as well as for offering individual tours to Hunter Island, is presently under consideration, but our possibilities are limited due to the unsolved territorial dispute over the island.